The HR Tech Rundown

 Read at HRTech Series→

-Meta has introduced a new compensation plan that could provide senior executives with nearly $1 billion in stock awards if the company achieves a $9 trillion valuation by 2031, highlighting the use of such packages as retention tools for firms focused on AI transformation.
+Meta has introduced a new compensation plan that could award certain executives up to $1 billion in stock by 2031, contingent on the company reaching a $9 trillion valuation, highlighting the use of such packages as a key retention strategy for firms pursuing aggressive artificial intelligence transformation.

 Read at HR Brew→